ZenFoxSlicer/Blog/README.md

-# Dental Blog App
+# Blog App

-A modern Angular application for dental practice management and blog functionality.
+A modern Angular application for blog functionality and content management.

 ## Features